 Helps to clearly articulate a rationale for an RDS

-Helps to easily communicate the purpose of the RDS to registrants (and others), because the registrants have to be told what the purpose is for collecting their data

-Helps to establish sufficient relationship between the purpose(s) and the use(s) of the RDS.

-Specific Purposes for Registration Directory Services
+Specific Purposes for Registration Data and Registration Directory Services

-The purpose of gTLD registration data is to provide information about the lifecycle of a domain name (as specified by ICANN’s Diagram of gTLD Lifecycle) to enable management of a domain name registration.
+A purpose of gTLD registration data is to provide information about the lifecycle of a domain name (as specified by ICANN’s Diagram of gTLD Lifecycle) to enable management of a domain name registration.

-The purpose of a system to collect, maintain, and provide access to gTLD registration data (hereafter referred to as “the RDS”) is to provide information that is needed by authorized parties to operate a gTLD domain name in the DNS.
+A purpose of a system to collect, maintain, and provide access to gTLD registration data (hereafter referred to as “the RDS”) is to provide information that is needed by authorized parties to operate a generic top-level domain name in the DNS.

 Further specific purposes of the RDS include:

-To enable contact with registrants, registrars, (registries?), and proxy/privacy service providers associated with gTLD domain names, for specific policy-defined purposes
+To enable contact with registrants, registrars, (registries?), and proxy/privacy service providers associated with generic top-level domain names, for specific policy-defined purposes

 To enable release of accurate gTLD registration data that may not otherwise be publicly available, under specific and explicit policy-defined conditions